Paprika Tap de Cortí: Preparation

 The peppers are collected by steps, there are until three or four harvests, when the fruit is very ripe and preferable when it has to lose a high humidity grade in the plant.
 The optimal dried is in the sun with traditional strings of peppers (normally in form of helices or also named three ended points) that are hung in the house's façade, looking for a properly solar orientation, during fifteen days approximately, depending on various factors as the climatological.
 In this way the pepper natural antioxidant are not lost, like the Vitamin C, and that is the reason why the paprika become the best preservative of the sobrassada.

-Then it is baked at a low temperature, below 50–60° Celsius, to eliminate the last degree of moisture and facilitate the grinding.
+Then it is baked at a low temperature, below 50–60 °C, to eliminate the last degree of moisture and facilitate the grinding.
 The stem is removed leaving a portion of the seeds, and crushed before grinding.
 The ground is done using stone mills and is necessary to do it from 5 to 6 times.
 Finally it is sieved and packaged.